manateelazycat/lsp-bridge/README.md

 - `lsp-bridge-peek-tree-next-node`: Select the next lower-level node in the browsing history (default binding to `<right>`)

 ## LSP server options
+lsp-bridge provides support for more than two language servers for many languages.
+You can customize the following options to choose the language server you prefer:

 - `lsp-bridge-c-lsp-server`: C language server, you can choose `clangd` or`ccls`
 - `lsp-bridge-elixir-lsp-server`: Elixir language server, you can choose `elixirLS`(default) or`lexical`